qhuongng/sail2gether/README.md

 This repo consists of a **client** and a **Cloudflare worker**, which is part of the 'back end'.

 The client is a **React + Vite + TypeScript** web app, where the user can host a room to watch videos in sync with other people.
 The user can also join existing rooms by entering the room ID, or via a share link.
 Hosts will be able to set a video in a room by uploading a local file (with the option to include a subtitle file), or by linking a video URL.
+The user can also install the client as a PWA on their device.

 The 'back end' includes two services: